xmppo/xmpp-php/README.md

 Server responses (or server side continuous XML session to be exact) can be retrieved with `$client->getResponse()`.

-~~This method also takes an optional boolean parameter `echoOutput` which is a flag indicating whether the response should be echoed out.
-This is useful for testing from terminal so when you set the flag to `true` you will be able to actually see the response which will be returned.
-For all other purposes this flag should be set to `false`.~~

 If you would like to see the output of the received response in the console you can call the `$client->prettyPrint($response)` method.